hannseman/docker-raspbian/README.md

 [![Docker Build Status](https://img.shields.io/docker/build/hannseman/raspbian.svg)](https://hub.docker.com/r/hannseman/raspbian/)

-This docker image runs QEMU system emulation for Raspbian Stretch Lite.
+This docker image runs QEMU system emulation for Raspbian Buster Lite.
 It will let you run Raspbian as if it was running on an actual Raspberry PI.

 ## Usage

 SSH is enabled on port `2222`.
 The username is `pi` and the password is `raspberry`.

 To run the container: